-For individuals interested in commercial real estate (CRE) assets, there are no shortage of investment options.
+For individuals interested in commercial real estate (CRE) assets, there is no shortage of investment options.
 In fact, there are so many that the choices can be overwhelming.
 In this article, we will review them in two buckets, direct and indirect.
 But first, let’s start by defining exactly what a commercial real estate asset is.

 Commercial Real Estate – Defined